prvapalacinka/regex-tutorial/gist-regex-tutorial.md

 # Regex Expression Explained

 Regex is a shorthand term for "regular expression," which is a line of unique characters that describe a specific search pattern.
 Regular expressions are powerful tools used to identify specific characters, or even replace them within a string.
 Popular use of regex is found within input validation.
+Regex is a powerful tool in today's world and continues to grow in terms of its utility.
+Regex function notation may look strange at first but learning and practicing it will help you familiarize yourself with it soon enough.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

-NOTE: Throughout this lesson we will use the following regex expression to draw examples from:
+Throughout this lesson we will use the following regex expression to draw examples from:
 Matching an email: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ --
 The matching an email regex expression looks entirely cryptic at first glance, but after reading this document you will be able to identify the various search parameters and notations described within the expression.
+We will looks closely at the different components that make up a regex function so that we can dissect the given "matching an emai" regex.

 ## Table of Contents